iluzek/HashPy/README.md

 Hashes could be displayed on the screen or saved to a .txt file

-**[HashPy V2]** Second itteration of the project allowed for:
+**[HashPy V2]** Second iteration of the project allowed for:
 - Handling interruptions to the hashing process
 - Resuming the hashing process

-**[HashPy V3]** Third itteration of the project worked on saving data into more accessible format.
+**[HashPy V3]** Third iteration of the project worked on saving data into more accessible format.

-**[HashPy V4]** Fourth itteration of the project changed directions in the way that data was saved and entire list of files and hashed files was now stored in .csv format.
+**[HashPy V4]** Fourth iteration of the project changed directions in the way that data was saved and entire list of files and hashed files was now stored in .csv format.

 Features:
 - Discovers and saves location for all valid files in target location before attempting to hash them.